aws-samples/amazon-aurora-global-database-endpoint-automation/README.md

 This command will execute the cloudformation template and create all required resources in the region.

- 3. Once the cloudformation finishes building resources in all regions.
-Execute the following command:
+ 3. Once the cloudformation finishes building resources in all regions, execute the following command, for each region of the  global database.

  ```bash
  python3 create_hosted_zone.py --cluster-cname-pair='{"<global database clustername>":"<desired writer endpoint >" [,"<global database clustername>":"<desired writer endpoint>"}' --hosted-zone-name=<hosted zone name> --region<aws region name>